-Like on similar Pandaw river cruise ships, Kindat Pandaw passengers are able to spend leisure time on the aft part of the covered upper deck.
-Meals are served bistro-style indoor and outdoor on the upper deck.
-Breakfast is buffet style, but preceded by light bites, tea and coffee for early risers.
-Lunch is served either buffet style or sit-down, while dinners are 4-course affairs.
+Like on similar Pandaw ships, Kindat Pandaw passengers are able to spend leisure time on the aft part of the covered upper deck.
+Meals are served bistro-style indoor and outdoor on Upper Deck.
+Breakfast is buffet-style and preceded by light bites, tea and coffee for early risers.
+Lunch is either buffet-style or sit-down (with a la carte menu items available for ordering), while dinners are 4-course and waiter-served.
 Pandaw's food ingredients are locally sourced and always fresh.

-Domestic beers, spirits, soft drinks, coffee and tea are complimentary and served on the upper deck at the bar/library lounge.
-An open-bridge policy is in place.
-Wi-Fi is slow because of the remote regions traveled.
-However, some riverside ports along the cruise itinerary feature Internet shops.
-The ship provides quality mountain bikes available complimentary for passenger use on independent shore trips.
+Domestic beers, spirits, soft drinks, coffee and tea are complimentary and served on Upper Deck at the Bar Lounge/Library.
+An open-bridge policy allows access to the Wheelhouse (boat's Navigation Bridge).
+Wi-Fi is slow because of the remote regions travelled.
+However, some riverports along the cruise itinerary have Internet shops.
+The ship provides quality mountain bikes available complimentary for all passengers to use on independent tours ashore.